gofr-dev/gofr/docs/quick-start/add-rest-handlers/page.md

 > Few Points to consider:
-> 1. Struct Naming Convention: By default, GoFr assumes the struct name matches the database table name for querying data.
+> 1. Struct Naming Convention: By default, GoFr assumes the struct name in snake-case matches the database table name for querying data.
+For example, `UserEntity` struct matches `user_entity` database table, `cardConfig` struct matches `card_config` database table, etc.
+> 2. Field Naming Convention: GoFr assumes the struct fields in snake-case match the database column names.
+For example, `IsEmployed` field in the struct matches `is_employed` column in the database, `Age` field matches `age` column, etc.
-> 2. Primary Key: The first field of the struct is typically used as the primary key for data operations.
+> 3. Primary Key: The first field of the struct is typically used as the primary key for data operations.
 However, user can customize this behavior using GoFr's features.